nickjwhite/diogenes/README.md

 The current version of Morpheus from the Perseus project has some bugs in it that leads to incomplete and incorrect output, so it is recommended to use the older version.
-But if you want to try the current version, do this instead:
+But if you want to test the current version, do this instead:

     make -f mk.morpheus-broken